 Despite advances in surgical techniques and the postoperative management of patients treated by radical prostatectomy, loss of erectile function and/or urinary incontinence after surgery is a side effect that occurs often and is common.

-“It is important to realise the effects of side effects of treatment have now become paramount for a lot of men.”
+“It is important to recognise that the side effects of prostate cancer treatment have now become paramount for a lot of men.”

 Mr Raj Nigam, Consultant Urological Surgeon

 “HIFU is something people need to be aware of – I believe this treatment should be more widely available and more widely promoted.
 It wasn’t something suggested to me as a possibility by my urologist and I actually raised it myself.
 I would recommend HIFU and in fact have recommended it to others.”Keith (The Focal Therapy Clinic Patient)

 As a group of consultants we are passionate about all prostate cancer sufferers knowing about all of their treatment options.